RAS-University/robotic-courses/docs/interfaces-for-HRI.md

 > - Limited in what can be transferred: Force can't be transfeered, it is only displacement and speed that are transferred.
 (Note that it is still one step forward compared to tablets; there is an increase in the number of things that can be taught, which on the other hand results in being a bit less user-friendly.)
 > - Depends on the point of view of the user: The user should be well placed to have a relatively good view.
 For example, if the user is behind the robot, she/he can't see much (A positive point about tablets is that a rendering of the scene, viewed from robot's point of view, is provided).
 > - Sensitive to experience of teacher: It is a bit less user-firendly compared to tablets and often requires a bit of training before usage.
+-->

 Inverse kinematics can present challenges in teleoperation.
-The user may command an infeasible motion—for example, a rapid rotation that violates the robot’s joint limits.
+The user may command an infeasible motion; for example, a rapid rotation that violates the robot’s joint limits.
 In such cases, an alternative path must be computed.
 Consequently, the user needs to learn how to operate the robot effectively.
 <br>
 On the other hand, teleoperation offers a significant advantage: the user can teach robots that are entirely different from themselves.
 A good example of this is teaching drones.